 NASDAQ OMX today publishes monthly trade statistics for the Nordic and Baltic markets.

-- Volvo AB was the most traded stock during the past month, followed by Novo Nordisk A/S.
+- Nokia was the most traded stock on NASDAQ OMX Nordic exchanges during the past month, followed by Ericsson.

-- Merrill Lynch was the most active member during the past month, followed by Deutsche Bank.
+- Merrill Lynch was the most active member on NASDAQ OMX Nordic during the past month, followed by SEB.

-- NASDAQ OMX Nordic’s share of order-book trading in our listed stocks increased to 70.2%, compared to 69.1% previous month.
+- NASDAQ OMX Nordic’s share of order-book trading in Norwegian listed shares3 decreased to 10.7 % compared to 11.7 % the previous month.

-- NASDAQ OMX Nordic’s average time at EBBO (European Best Bid and Offer) was:
+- NASDAQ OMX Nordic’s average time at EBBO4 (European Best Bid Offer) was:

-5) EBBO (European Best Bid and Offer) refers to the current best price available for selling or buying a trading instrument such as a stock.
+4) EBBO (European Best Bid Offer) refers to the current best price available for selling or buying a trading instrument such as a stock.